EOSC-synergy/pam-ssh-oidc-packaging/documentation/README-pam-ssh-oidc.md

 Manual installation works as follows:

-- Enable `ChallengeResponseAuthentication` in your sshd config (typically `/etc/ssh/sshd_config`).  **Note**: This will enable Password authentication, which may not be intended.
-See below how to disable passwords via PAM.
+- Ensure that either `ChallengeResponseAuthentication yes` or `KbdInteractiveAuthentication yes` exist your sshd config (typically `/etc/ssh/sshd_config`).

+    **Note**: This will enable Password Authentication, which may not be intended.
+You can disable Password Authentication in `/etc/pam.d/sshd` by commenting other lines starting with `auth`.
+(Also check `@include` statements).

 - Add this line at the top of your `/etc/pam.d/sshd` config:
     ```